 2. Reverse Image Search Someone’s Profile Photo

 Google has a reverse image search function that lets you upload an image to search online.
+Using the reverse image search can be one of the more fun ways to teach internet safety in middle school.

 You have to go to images.google.com and click the camera icon in the search bar.